Photo Credit: Cameron Gillie

 A Short Report

-Teachers will fill out a simple report after the hike and return it to the Ice Age Trail Alliance office, along with a transportation invoice(s)*.
+A report will be emailed to teachers after the hike to be completed and returned to the Ice Age Trail Alliance office, along with a transportation invoice(s)*.

 The report will include: